mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Yea I'll be fine."

-I asked the magistrate, "What's going to happen to Kip?"
+I asked the magistrate, "What's going to happen to Kipnu?"

 He stood up and walked over to me.